 The Chase Freedom offers you an unlimited 1% on all other purchases.
 This makes it an excellent "all-in-one" choice if you don't want to have multiple reward cards.

 While earning 1% on all other purchases isn't as lucrative as the 5% special category spending each quarter, it's still competitive among cash-back cards.
-Other cards out there will offer you above 1% on all purchases – but those cards don't have the enhanced 5% earning opportunities that Chase Freedom offers.
+Other cards out there will offer you above 1% on all purchases (or no certain categories year round) – but those cards don't have the enhanced 5% earning opportunities that Chase Freedom offers.